|SharpSpring enables you to assign roles to everyone that has access to SharpSpring.

 Note: SharpSpring users that have not opened an email or logged into the application for 90 days will have their system notifications suppressed.
 This includes VisitorID, Billing, and Automation-based notifications.

 The Salesperson user role has access to the Contacts and Sales tabs.
 Salespersons can view and edit all leads in the Contact Manager (including lead scoring), Accounts, and VisitorID features, but cannot access any Content or Automation functions.
 The Sales Pipeline view is limited to only their opportunities.
 Access to account settings is limited.
+A Salesperson can only export up to 250 leads.

 The Jr. Salesperson user role has access to the Contacts and Sales tabs.
 This user role can see the VisitorID, the Sales Pipeline, and Contact Manager features, but may only view leads assigned to them.
 Access to account settings is limited.
 A Jr. Salesperson can only export up to 250 leads.